ionic-team/ionic-docs/docs/api/select.md

 Single selection keyboard interaction follows the [ARIA implementation patterns of a radio](https://www.w3.org/WAI/ARIA/apg/patterns/radio/).

-These keyboard interactions apply to `ion-action-sheet`, `ion-alert`, and `ion-popover` dialogs when the overlay is presented and focused.
+These keyboard interactions apply to `ion-action-sheet`, `ion-alert`, and `ion-popover` elements when the overlay is presented and focused.

 |Key|Description|
 |----|----|